04-2021: Our 2021 Annual Report is now published!

 1. Currently working in a product management role

-This helps keep the community focused and distraction-free, where local Product People know that they're connecting with other local Product People.
+This ensures that the community is focused, where local Product People know that they're connecting with other local Product People.

-Sales reps, job seekers, recruiters, or otherwise self-promotional members are not permitted.
+This means that generally speaking - sales reps, job seekers, recruiters, or otherwise self-promotional members are not admitted.

 Your PM Community